Send the link below via email or IMCopy

 Too long for a glib witticism, too short to be tedious...

 This collection goes some way to show how broad General Practice is- in terms of what matters and is most poignant to the writer- from patients to professionals.
-All entries were submitted, assigned a unique font reflecting the individual nature of opinion, then published using the #GP150w hashtag between May & July 2017.
+All entries were submitted, assigned a unique font reflecting the individual nature of opinion, then published using the #GP150w hashtag between May 2017 to date.

 It's not simple to define General Practice from a single point so this project looks at a collection of perspectives.